PaulPopat/SimpleGenetics/ReadMe.txt

 --- About Simple Genetics -----------------------------------------------------
 -------------------------------------------------------------------------------
-Simple Genetics is an Evolutionary Algorithm designed to make interesting timbres and micro rythms that slowly evolve over time.
+Simple Genetics is an Evolutionary Algorithm designed to make interesting timbres and micro rhythms that slowly evolve over time.
 It work with target audio files that can be changed as the algorithm is running.
 The algorithm will use these files as a reference but will not create copies so play around and have fun!

-A more detailed description of the process will be given a the bottom of the readme.
+A more detailed description of the process will be given a the bottom of the read me.

 -------------------------------------------------------------------------------
 --- Building Simple Genetics --------------------------------------------------